Callagheen Windfarm Repowering - ScottishPower Renewables

 As a responsible developer and operator of renewable energy, SPR believes the benefits of our projects should be shared with the communities in which we work.

-As part of this repowering project, SPR will work with the local communities to distribute the community benefit fund amongst neighbouring communities.
+As part of this repowering project, SPR will continue to offer a community benefit for the benefit of neighbouring and local communities.

 Contact